My teen is gifted and they are on the autism spectrum or neurodiverse.

 Some of the important things your teen will learn include:

-Improving non-verbal communication
+- Enhancing non-verbal communication skills.

-Understanding social norms and social cues
+- Understanding social norms and cues.

-Expressing empathy and validation to build rapport
+- Expressing empathy and validation to foster connections

 Your Neurodiverse Teen Will Learn Strategies to Cope with Stress and Anxiety

-Tips to manage sensory overload
+- Utilizing tips to manage sensory overload.

 Your Autistic Teen Will Become More Confident and Self-Aware